Emma-Onye/DevOps-Project-Work/PROJECT 6_/Web Solution With WordPress/Step 1.md

 sudo mkdir -p /home/recovery/logs
 ```

-17. Mount /var/www/html on apps-lv logical volume
-###Check the directory to ensure overwrite of data to the mount point
+17. Check the directory to ensure overwrite of data to the mount point

 ---

 sudo ls -l /var/www/html
 ---

+18. Mount /var/www/html on apps-lv logical volume

 ```
 sudo mount /dev/webdata-vg/apps-lv /var/www/html/
 ```

-18. Use rsync utility to backup all the files in the log directory /var/log into /home/recovery/logs (This is required before
+19. Use rsync utility to backup all the files in the log directory /var/log into /home/recovery/logs (This is required before
 mounting the file system)

 ```